National Points of Contact

 In addition to those hosted by SGAC, there are many events and activities available to young professionals and advanced students via the Space Foundation, National Space Society, the Students for the Exploration and Development of Space (SEDS-US), and the American Institute of Aeronautics and Astronautics (AIAA).
 Through participation in both SGAC and these organisations, an incredible network and opportunities lie.

-- 29th National Space Symposium (8-11 April 2013), The Broadmoor Hotel, Colorado Springs, CO: The National Space Symposium has brought together space leaders from around the world to discuss, address and dream about the future of space since the inaugural event in 1984.
+- Space Foundation’s 30th National Space Symposium, (19-22 May 2014), The Broadmoor Hotel, Colorado Springs, CO: The National Space Symposium has brought together space leaders from around the world to discuss, address and dream about the future of space since the inaugural event in 1984.
 Attendees at that original event numbered barely 250 space enthusiasts, while expected participants at the 28th National Space Symposium will surpass 9,000.
 The National Space Symposium has become widely known as the premier U.S. space policy and programme forum and as the "must attend" opportunity for information on and interaction among all sectors of space.
-Be sure to check out grants on our Fusion Forum homepage.

 Interesting Web Links for the Young Generation in the USA